Chirag-ahir/JAVA-All-Basic/README.md

 Join() – Stop the current thread until the called thread gets terminated.<br>
 isAlive() – Check if the thread is alive.<br>

+What is Java inner class?<br>
+inner class or nested class is a class that is declared entirely within the body of another class or interface.
+There are basically four types of inner classes in java<br>

+ A. Non-static nested class (inner class)
+   1. Member inner class: class inside class<br>
+   2. Anonymous inner class: A class created for implementing an interface or extending class.
+JVM decide it's name.
+   3. Local inner class: class inside method<br>
+ B. Static nested class
+   4. Static inner class: class inside class with static keyword